 Wind Concerns Ontario’s policy

 - No new FIT contracts or project approvals

-- Cancel approved projects not yet under construction
+- Cancel projects with FIT contracts not yet approved*

 - Enforcement of existing audible noise standards

 - Develop regulations related to low frequency noise and infrasound